Armenian nationality law: By naturalization

 Naturalization in Armenia may be granted to persons who are of the age of majority (18) and have legal capacity.
 Persons who have established a permanent residency for at least three years, not requiring a permanent residence permit.
-A test regarding the political system of Armenian, given in the Armenian language is required to confirm an understanding of the constitution and communication skill.
+A test regarding the political system of Armenia, given in the Armenian language is required to confirm an understanding of the constitution and communication skill.
 To pass the examination half of the answers must be correct.
 Persons who are of Armenian origin or the spouses, children, or parents of Armenian nationals are not required to take the language test or meet residency requirements.
 Besides foreigners meeting the criteria, those who can naturalize include: